FAQ

 Cached searches are fetched from this storage, which means we return a result that can be from 0 to 30 days old.
 It may be the case that no other user has searched for something during the time that you search, which means you would be shown a stale result.

-Your searches are performed by proxy, it is the Leta server that makes calls to the Google Search API.
+Your searches are performed by proxy, it is the Leta server that makes calls to the Google or Brave Search API.

 Each search that has not already been cached is saved in RAM for 30 days.
 The idea is that the more searches performed, the larger and more substantial the cached results become, therefore aiding with privacy.